Fused Glass Workshop

 For safety reasons, please do not wear open toe shoes such as sandals or flip flops.
 Also a little reminder for people who wear glasses…. due to close up work, you may wish to bring along your spectacles!

-Parking for this event is at the Barn, BS36 1SE.
+Parking for this event is free and at the Barn, BS36 1SE.

 Tea & coffee will be provided during the introduction and is included in your ticket price.
 Due to the nature of working with glass refreshments will not be permitted during the actual workshop.